jspsych/jsPsych/docs/plugins/preload.md

 | failed_audio   | array | One or more audio file paths that produced a loading failure before the trial ended. |
 | failed_video   | array | One or more video file paths that produced a loading failure before the trial ended. |

+## Simulation Mode

+In `visual` simulation mode, the plugin will run the trial as if the experiment was running normally.
+Specifying `simulation_options.data` will not work in `visual` mode.

 ## Examples